As millions of Americans approach retirement age, many will depend on Social Security for a significant part of their income.

 /images/2023/06/09/doctor-reassuring-older-woman-in-modern-clinic.jpeg)

-Social Security benefits may offer some financial security, but Medicare won't cover all healthcare costs.
-Medicare Part A covers hospital stays up to 60 days.
+Social Security benefits may offer some financial security, but Medicare won't cover all health care costs.
+Medicare Part A covers hospital stays for the first 60 days.
 Meanwhile, Medicare Part B and Part D require premiums and come with copays.

 Additionally, certain services, like dental care, vision care, and long-term care, aren't covered by Medicare at all.